csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/specFlowTutorial/index.md

 ## Writing step bindings

+When using Screenplay with SpecFlow, `.feature` files are written as normal.
+The only difference in writing your tests is that **Step Binding** classes should inject Screenplay architecture and use it within the bindings.

+Recommended services to consider injecting into your bindings are:

+* Either [`IStage`] or [`ICast`]

 > [!TIP]
 > The ability, performables and `DishwashingBuilder` used in this test, related to washing dishes, are all fictitious.